 Council partners with the City of Marion and Onkaparinga to provide waste management services through the Southern Regional Waste Resource Authority.
 Council collects waste and recyclables through weekly waste services.
 Council also provides free presentations and workshops to promote recycling and ethical waste management practices for residents, community groups and schools.

-To receive updates or to share your views on major projects register at yourholdfast.com industries, including mobility as a service, startups and other entrepreneurial activities community that values life-long education, research, creativity and entrepreneurialism.
+To receive updates or to share your views on major projects register at yourholdfast.com

 INNOVATION